ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     >0 : Send the latest chat history from the latest system prompt, limited to specified cnt.

-By using gMe's iRecentUserMsgCnt and chatRequestOptions.max_tokens one can try to control the implications of loading of the ai-model's context window by chat history, wrt chat response to some extent in a simple crude way.
+By using gMe's iRecentUserMsgCnt and apiRequestOptions.max_tokens/n_predict one can try to control the implications of loading of the ai-model's context window by chat history, wrt chat response to some extent in a simple crude way.
 You may also want to control the context size enabled when the server loads ai-model, on the server end.

 Sometimes the browser may be stuborn with caching of the file, so your updates to html/css/js